usmanelahi/Digit-Recognition/README.md

 # Digit-Recognition-using-Perceptron

-- Digit Recognition Algorithm built using pandas and numpy
+- Digit Recognition Algorithm built using perceptron learning and back propagation
 - Install the version of numpy by using the following command:

         pip install -U numpy==1.11.0